openhabfoundation/myopenhab.github.io/index.md

 We have published a [Google Assistant Action](https://assistant.google.com/services/a/uid/000000f5c61c627e?hl=en-US&source=web), based on the [code](https://github.com/openhab/openhab-google-assistant) that is maintained by the community.

-The openHAB Action links your openHAB setup through the myopenHAB.org cloud service to the Google Assistant platform (for technical insights, please refer to this guide to read more about setup options and development information).
+The openHAB Action links your openHAB setup through the myopenHAB.org cloud service to the Google Assistant platform (for technical insights, please refer to the link above to read more about setup options and development information).

 With the Action you can voice control your openHAB items and it supports lights, plugs, switches and thermostats.
 The openHAB Action comes with multiple language support like English, German or French.